stribika/stribika.github.io/_drafts/hardened-gentoo-handbook.md

 Make sure /boot has the bootable flag set.
 Allocate the rest for the LUKS partition.

+RAID is not a security measure but combining it with LUKS deserves a few words.
 If you want to use RAID, create the same partitions on all the disks.
 Add the /boot partitions to a RAID 1 array *with v0.9 metadata*, and add the other partitions to a RAID array of your choice.
 Use `/dev/md1`, `/dev/md2`, etc instead `/dev/sda1`, `/dev/sda2` for the remainder of this howto.